UPB-Graphics/gfx-framework/docs/dev/running_on_wsl2.md

 ## :hammer_and_wrench: Installing other Linux distros

-At the time of writing this guide, Fedora and Arch don't have official pacjages in the Microsoft Store, yet.
+At the time of writing this guide, Fedora and Arch don't have official packages in the Microsoft Store, yet.
 We expect that this will change in the future.

 If you ***really*** want to go deeper, you can install these via WSL2 as well.
 What follows is a series of instructions that may or may not work for you. ***By using them, you agree to do so at your own risk.***